article banner

 • have a specified dispatcher;

-• include SupervisorJob to not cancel all coroutines started on this scope if one fails;
+• include SupervisorJob so all coroutines started in this scope are not cancelled if one fails;

-• optionally some CoroutineExceptionHandler to set custom logging, to respond with proper error codes, or to send dead letters2.
+• optionally, include some CoroutineExceptionHandler to set custom logging, to respond with proper error codes, or to send dead letters2.

 Regarding the dispatcher, the most popular options are:

-• Dispatchers.Default, which is a great choice if we are sure that we do not make any blocking calls;
+• Dispatchers.Default, which is a great choice if we are sure that we will not make any blocking calls;

 Here is an example configuration for a Spring Boot application.
-We use SupervisorJob, a custom dispatcher with a limited number of threads, and we set a custom exception handler to log all unhandled exceptions.
+We use SupervisorJob and a custom dispatcher with a limited number of threads, and we set a custom exception handler to log all unhandled exceptions.

 @Configuration public class CoroutineScopeConfiguration { @Bean fun coroutineDispatcher(): CoroutineDispatcher = Dispatchers.IO.limitedParallelism(50) @Bean fun coroutineExceptionHandler() { val logger = LoggerFactory.getLogger("DefaultHandler") CoroutineExceptionHandler { _, throwable -> logger.error("Unhandled exception", throwable) } } @Bean fun coroutineScope( coroutineDispatcher: CoroutineDispatcher, coroutineExceptionHandler: CoroutineExceptionHandler, ) = CoroutineScope( SupervisorJob() + coroutineDispatcher + coroutineExceptionHandler ) }

-A similar scope can also be used to start coroutines for each request in a web server.
-Though, that is typically done by the framework we use (both Spring Boot and Ktor have their own ways to start coroutines for each request).
+A similar scope can also be used to start coroutines for each request in a backend application.
+However, this is typically done by the framework we use (both Spring Boot and Ktor have their own ways of starting coroutines for each request).

 class DocumentsUpdater( val documentsFetcher: DocumentsFetcher, ) { private val disp = Dispatchers.IO.limitedParallelism(50) private val scope = CoroutineScope(SupervisorJob() + disp) private val documentsDir = File("documents") fun updateBooks() { scope.launch { val documents = documentsFetcher.fetch() documents.forEach { document -> val file = File(documentsDir, document.name) file.writeBytes(document.content) } } } }